-But for large organizations, it’s still a critical one.
-Why?
-Because it includes your most passionate fans.
+But for large organizations, social media is still critical.
+Why? because it includes your most passionate fans.

 It’s also a rare source of candid consumer opinion: 80% of social media posts are about ourselves, and those opinions and beliefs—expressed individually and within a community—are not interrupted or biased by participation in a formal study or company-run focus group.